coder/coder/docs/templates/concepts.md

 ### coder_agent

-All templates need to create & run a Coder agent in order for developers to connect to their workspaces.
-The Coder agent is a service that runs inside the compute aspect of your workspace (typically a VM or container).
+All templates need to create and run a Coder agent to let developers to connect to their workspaces.
+The `coder_agent` resource runs inside the compute aspect of your workspace (typically a VM or container).
 You do not need to have any open ports, but the compute will need `curl` access to the Coder server.

 This snippet creates the agent, runs it inside the container via the `entrypoint`, and authenticates to Coder via the agent's token.